juspay/medea/SPEC.md

 an identifier in a property schema line does not correspond to any schema defined in the current schema file.

+If multiple object property specifier sections have a property name line naming the same schema, a Medea validator MUST indicate a unique error condition.

 **Default:** If an object property specification is not present at all, a JSON object is considered valid regardless of its properties and their values.